Andrew-Sforza/BME3053C-final-project/README.md

 Use the code RatEye_Thresholding, copy and paste the code into MATLAB or open the file in MATLAB, and insert the desired image's filename (.jpeg, .png, .tif).
 The code will then produce a result indicating if the rat is in pain based on the photo.
 Note, this is only for head-on images of the rat.
 The code determines the ratio of the rat eye's major and minor axis and uses that information to determie if the rat is in pain.

-Furthermore, we used an LDA analysis to determine the ratio that will differentiate between a rat in pain and not in pain which is seen in the code Rad_LDA_Analysis
+Furthermore, we used an LDA analysis to determine the ratio that will differentiate between a rat in pain and not in pain which is seen in the code Rad_LDA_Analysis.

+All images used are from the trainrats.zip file.
+Please use and test the code with these images before trying other images of rats.